 Being aware of our vulnerability as human beings and showing it to others is not a weakness, but something we should all do more frequently.

 As an HR professional, I have always been interested in people development, so three years ago, I decided to get some training on coaching.
-I learned many interesting and useful things in that course, it actually changed the way I looked at life.
+I learned many interesting and useful things in that course, and it actually changed the way I looked at life.
 One of the most surprising things I learned was the importance of being aware of our vulnerability and expressing it to others.
 Vulnerability is an underrated super-power that we should be using more often.

 I thought vulnerability was a form of weakness, something to be avoided.
 Consciously or unconsciously, I always wanted to be seen as strong, as the best at doing something, as the smartest one, as someone who didn’t cry or didn’t talk about feelings.
-What for?
+Why?
 I’m not sure, and I don’t remember anybody teaching me this as a value, but I guess I thought that was the way I had to be.
 I had to be always seen as strong, infallible, and unperturbable.

 In that blessed coaching course, we learned that all human beings are vulnerable by nature.
 We all are, and that’s fine.
 That’s perfectly fine.
 Being aware of our vulnerability allows us to face the challenges life puts in front of us in a different, better way.
 It gives us more humility and compassion towards ourselves and others.
 Showing our vulnerability makes us more open and approachable to others.
 It helps us connect better with others.

-When you try to hide your sadness or fears, as I often did, and I still do, people see through you.
+When you try to hide your sadness or fear, as I often did, and I still do, people see through you.
 You think they don’t, but they do.
 People usually can perceive how you feel.
 They also notice you are trying to hide something.
-Some people may find this cute, but many others will wonder why you are trying to hide something you are feeling, and it is clear for all to see.
+Some people may find this cute, but many others will wonder why you are trying to hide something you are feeling and it is clear for all to see.

 The real strength comes when you are sad, anxious, or afraid of something, and you are strong enough to realise it and admit it to yourself and others.
 That’s showing vulnerability and being vulnerable, and it is a sign of strength, not weakness.
 It will bring you closer to others, not farther away.
 People will love you more, not less.